junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 TRUE.
 DTS is stored on a digital track on LDs.

 ## General Encoding

+### Saving a AC3 file with exactly the same specifications and bitrate as the original will result in no quality loss
+FALSE.
+When you edit audio in an audio editor, the audio has already been decoded to PCM, and so the saving process has no knowledge of the original AC3 data.
+In addition, when you re-save as AC3, you are likely getting a double hit in quality since:

+- A Lossy to Lossy conversion was performed
+- You are likely using free encoders which have [inferior quality](### Free Dolby Digital, DDP, and DTS encoders are competitive with commercial encoders) compared to paid professional ones.
+The only way to avoid any quality loss is to use tools that operate directly on the bitstream and can't perform arbitrary editing like mkvmerge.

 ### I must encode in DD or DTS to be compatible with hardware players
 FALSE.
 These days, many devices accept H264 & AAC in mp4/mkv for digital delivery, of which there are excellent free encoders, so no need to encoder DD or DTS.
 However, if you want *disc* delivery, you must encode DD/DTS, or use PCM.